nspenner/blog/_posts/2020-02-23-easy-website-themes-with-custom-properties.md

 # Theme Customization Use Cases

+Since Custom Properties can be reused and updated dynamically, they are a good fit for theme customization.
+Let's look at how we can use Custom Properties to customize a site.

 ## Implementing Dark Mode

 The most straightforward way to add a dark mode to your site is via the [`prefers-color-scheme`](https://developer.mozilla.org/en-US/docs/Web/CSS/@media/prefers-color-scheme) media query.
 This media query typically corresponds to the theme of the user's operating system.